jxieeducation/Product-Notes-2017/startups/vc_watch/FinTech.md

 	* good explanation here: https://www.beehive.ae/how-it-works/
 * Grover
 	* subscribe to tech products monthly instead of buying them
+* BankBazaar
+	* one-stop portal for a range of financial services in India
+	* includes information about loans, credit cards, fixed deposits, insurance policies and lets visitors apply for services from more from over 75 financial institutions and insurance firms

 ### RegTech
 * Passfort